 Let us first have a quick look at the process of integrating Instabug with Zendesk.
 The process is very simple and is done with just a few clicks from your Instabug dashboard.

-Now Instabug will test the integration by sending a sample report to your dashboard.
+- Now Instabug will test the integration by sending a sample report to your dashboard.
 If all goes well you will be taken to the last step of the process.
-At the final page, you can give your integration a title and enable automatic forwarding for bugs, and/or crashes.
+On the final page, you can give your integration a title and enable automatic forwarding for bugs, and/or crashes.

-As the number of your incoming support requests and tickets increase, it becomes increasingly harder to triage and assign them.
-By combining Instabug’s Report Categories, Tags, and Rules with Zendesk’s Triggers, Automations, and Macros, you can automate a lot of the process.
+As the number of your incoming support requests and tickets increase, it becomes increasingly difficult to triage and assign them.
+By combining Instabug’s report categories, tags, and rules with Zendesk's triggers, automations, and macros, you can automate a lot of the process.
 This will help you make sure your tickets are quickly assigned to the right team member and that they are notified.

 Enable your users to categorize their issues

 Report categories let your users choose the category of the issue they are reporting from a list of choices that you define.
 This makes it easier for you to decide which assignee a bug should be forwarded to.
 More importantly, you can use them to set rules that will automatically forward bugs to the relevant and assignee.

 Report categories are easily configured by navigating to your dashboard and clicking on report categories from the settings menu.
 There is no need for any code and changes you make to your categories will reflect in your app within 24 hours.

 Tags can be used to label bug reports on Instabug or tickets on Zendesk so you can quickly sort them or decide on the required action.
 Unlike report categories, tags are added by you or your team, not the end-users of your app.
 Tags can easily be added from the bugs page by typing them in on the sidebar.